MonkeyPengc/Blackjack/README.md

 House's cards ['5D', 'QS', 'AH', '7H'] has 23 points.

 You win!
-Now you have 130 dollars.
+Now you have 130 chips.

 -> Want to play another game? (yes:1, no:0)1